Specific impulse: Specific impulse in seconds

 The advantage of this formulation is that it may be used for rockets, where all the reaction mass is carried on board, as well as airplanes, where most of the reaction mass is taken from the atmosphere.
-In addition, it gives a result that is independent of units used (provided the unit of time used is the second).
+In addition, giving the result as a unit of time makes the result easily comparable between calculations in SI units, imperial units, US customary units or other unit framework.

+Imperial units conversion

+The English unit pound mass is more commonly used than the slug, and when using pounds per second for mass flow rate, it is more convenient to express standard gravity as 1 pound-force per pound-mass.
+Note that this is equivalent to 32.17405 ft/s2, but expressed in more convenient units.
+This gives:

 Rocketry

 In rocketry, the only reaction mass is the propellant, so the specific impulse is calculated using an alternative method, giving results with units of seconds.
 Specific impulse is defined as the thrust integrated over time per unit weight-on-Earth of the propellant: